 Check out the government guidelines for more information on inheritance tax.

-At Reassured we're able to offer a free trust service on the majority of the policies we arrange, which will help your loved ones to save on inheritance tax.
+At Reassured we're able to offer a free trust service on the majority of the policies we arrange, which could help your loved ones to save on inheritance tax.

 The 7-year rule